HsiangHung/Machine_Learning_Note/Regression/README.md

 ## 3. Multicollinearity

-**Multicollinearity** is when input variables are highly positively or negatively correlated with one another, usually (absolute) correlation coefficient greater than 0.8.
+**Collinearity** occurs when two predictor variables (e.g., x1 and x2) in a multiple regression have a non-zero correlation. **Multicollinearity** is when more than twp input predictors (variables) are highly positively or negatively correlated with one another, usually (absolute) correlation coefficient greater than 0.8 [[Psychological Statistics]][Multicollinearity and collinearity (in multiple regression) - a tutorial].

 Multicollinearity causes the following two basic types of problems: